-Employees who are intrinsically motivated have a wide range of benefits that may extend beyond their specific roles.
+Employees who receive intrinsic rewards are internally motivated and provide a wide range of benefits to the company that may extend beyond their specific roles.

-When employees enjoy what they do, and are involved in their task, they are persistent to complete that task even when the task at hand is challenging.
+When employees enjoy what they do and are involved in their tasks, they are persistent in completing the task however challenging the task is.
 They are willing to go beyond what is required.
-Such a behaviour only comes when the employee is intrinsically motivated.
+Such a positive attitude comes only when the employee is intrinsically motivated.

 Intrinsic rewards entail higher levels of involvement and engagement at work.
 When the work brings joy and happiness to the individual, the level of engagement is at a very different level which one cannot hope to gain through monetary rewards.

-When the employee is intrinsically motivated, the learning attitude is at a very different level.
-One is not upskilling for money, but recognition and stature that one achieves after that.
-An intrinsically employee does not require to be motivated with extra perks to learn a new skill.
+The learning attitude is at a very different level when the employee receives intrinsic motivation.
+One is not upskilling for money but recognition and stature that one achieves after that.
+An intrinsic employee does not require any motivation or extra perks to learn a new skill.

-An employee who is involved in a task which gives happiness, leads to better performance.
+An employee who immerses himself in a task which gives happiness leads to better performance.
 The person gradually strives to improve himself/herself at work without any external motivating factors.
-Moreover, such employees are not required to be monitored by their managers.
+Moreover, such employees do not require any monitoring by their managers.